Is My Child Competitive for College?

 Same profile → different narrative → different outcome.

-If you want a real assessment of where your student stands:
+If you want a real assessment of where your child stands:

 Why Most Answers Are Wrong